Seven Tips on the Art of Applying our Hands-On Skills

 If you're considering entering this field, here are a few things to keep in mind as we progress working within a clinical setting:

-- It is absolutely OKAY to be nervous and there is no need to feel bad about it.
-The first day I entered the facility, I was a complete nervous wreck.
-I would forget the names of the residents and the full-time Health Care Assistants who were on shift.
-Eventually, you WILL catch on and WILL be able to familiarize yourself with the unit.
+It is absolutely OKAY to be nervous and there is no need to feel bad about it.
+My first day was quite frightening and I forgot the names of most of the residents and staff.
+Over time, you will become familiar with your surroundings and feel more comfortable.

 Stay tuned for more updates!

-Thank you. 🙂
+Thank you. :)

 If you’re interested in the Health Care Assistant career or program, fill out the inquiry form on this page or contact the Program Advisory team directly at 1-866-580-2772 or [email protected] for more information!